EvanQuan/vim-executioner/README.md

 With the help of [vim-instant-markdown](https://github.com/suan/vim-instant-markdown), I can preview github-flavored markdown files.
-Since the preview command is ran in Vim itself and not in a |shell|, I can prepend the command with ":" to signify I want to run a Vim command:
+Since the preview command is ran in Vim itself and not in a shell, I can prepend the command with ":" to signify I want to run a Vim command:
 ```vim
 let g:executioner#extensions['markdown'] = ':InstantMarkdownPreview'